ZhanMingzi/ZhanMingzi/README.md

-### Hi, I'm Jack.zhan. 👋
+### Hi, I'm Jack.zhan.

-- 🔭 7+ years in ETL and data warehouse development, experienced in data modeling and pipeline optimization.
+- Experienced in ETL, data warehousing, and data analysis with 7+ years in the field.
-- 🌱 Skilled in full-stack development with Python, JavaScript.
+- Skilled in full-stack development with Python, JavaScript.

 ### About me